Skyl3ss/UniGroupProject/backend/README.md

 ./gradlew test
 ```

+### Unsplash API Access

+In order to avoid making API calls with Unsplash the API calls are being mocked, the old functionality still remains however
+and can be accessed by changing the `useFallback` Variable in `ApiFallbackConfig` back to false.
+This will result in using the
+Unsplash API again, however the API access may have deprecated at some point, and will have to be renewed by getting a new API key.

 #### Development Mode
 You can start the backend in development mode, this will automatically trigger a new build and reload the application
 once the content of a file has been changed.